chiefenne/Fusion_360_KINETIC-NC_Post-Processor/README.md

     N1000 T8 M6

 Which means command number 1000 (for example), tool number 8 (for example) and **M6** is tool change.
 So I know when the post-processor writes this line a tool-change will happen.
 Thus I surround it (as shown above) by two lines which trigger a subroutine that performs the safe traversal.

+<p class="callout info">NOTE: The tool change requires the tool to be measured again.
+For this I added the G79 command to the M66.txt macro.</p>

 KINETIC-NC allows following subroutine syntax:

  * M98 &rarr; call subroutine
  * P1234 &rarr; label of the subroutine (caller syntax)